gregpriday/copy-tree/README.md

 For a complete reference of the ruleset schema, see the [`schema.json`](./rulesets/schema.json) file in the project repository.

+All operators can be negated by prefixing them with 'not', e.g., `notOneOf`, `notRegex`, `notStartsWith`.
+This allows for more flexible exclusion rules.

 ### Custom Rulesets

 You can create a custom ruleset file named `/.ctree/ruleset.json` in your project directory.
 If this file exists, it will be used instead of any predefined or default rulesets.